lastmeta/HumanMoney/readme.md

 As a quick rundown of the differences:
   1. The currency of Human Money is not expressed as a number of units, but instead as a percentage of total control which, of course never changes.
   2. The value of any account fluxuates according to the sentament of the group (it is not a store of value).
-This is not true of bitcoin - if you control 100 bitcoins today, and do nothing, you will control 100 bitcoins tomorrow.
+This is not true of Bitcoin - if you control 100 bitcoins today, and do nothing, you will control 100 bitcoins tomorrow.
   3. All accounts must be known by all other accounts, therefore they are scarce by definition.
-This is not true of bitcoin - anyone can produce as many valid addresses as they like.
+This is not true of Bitcoin - anyone can produce as many valid addresses as they like.
   4. Because accounts are scarce they approximately a concept approaching identity.
 Identity in Bitcoin, where it exists at all, must be a layer two citizen, not enforced by the base protocol.
   5. Reputation is a natural outcome of identity.